Millennials are done being called reckless spenders. See how they are killing their debts and starting to live life debt-free.

 Life has turned its back on me.
 All the big fuss, style statement, fashion, being so punk, rock and roll evenings, all just faded away, the day I realized I am drowning in debts.

-<This realization was something huge, it made me silent and forced me to regret.
+This realization was something huge, it made me silent and forced me to regret it.

 After a couple of days of fighting with myself, I had a talk with a few of my university buddies.
 Guess what?
 They are also dealing with the same problems.
 I learnt that student loan is probably the second major debt after credit cards, we all millennials are facing!

 But we Millennials are seriously done with debts, and we have already started taking measures to fight those devilish amounts.

 In this post I will be discussing the several ways millennials are paying off debts, and if you are a millennial yourself, then welcome to our party of ‘debt fighters’ (That’s what we are calling ourselves lately, fancy eh?).

 When me and my friends sat down with our debt amounts 6 months ago, we devised suitable plans to kill our debts one by one.

 I will try to help you out with the same plans, if you really want to know how you can pay off debts smartly being a millennial!